hacl-star/hacl-star/doc/Obtaining.rst

 .. note::

   The ``gcc-compatible`` distribution also features OCaml bindings to our code.
-  These require a valid OCaml setup, including packages ctypes, ctypes-foreign and bigstring, usually obtained via OPAM.
+  These require a valid OCaml setup, including packages ctypes and bigstring, usually obtained via OPAM.
 You can easily disable building these bindings by removing the ``lib_gen`` directory in ``dist/gcc-compatible``.